CulDeVu/culdevu.github.io/thought/2024-11-10-lisp-machine-2.md

 # Software

-I had gotten the simulator to the point where I wanted to test larger programs in the simulator.
+I had gotten the simulator to the point where I wanted to test larger programs.
 I want to be able to run a simple REPL on the finished machine at the very least, so I started with that.
-But along the way I ended up doing a partial rewrite of the simulation.
+But along the way I ended up doing a partial rewrite of the simulator.

 The old design had a dedicated cons cell type called `node-type-call`.
 The idea is that you would tell the lisp machine explicitly to execute a list, as opposed to just passing it as a value.
 Not some amazing feature of the ISA or anything, it just made the microcode easier to write.